spoorn/RedditNotifier/README.md

 # RedditNotifier
-Simple python script that queries and scrapes a Reddit subreddit for new listings that match a given regex (regular expression).
+Simple script that queries and scrapes a Reddit subreddit for new listings that match a given regex (regular expression).
 The script will print out any matching listings, and can be setup to notify via email or text whenever a match is found.

+There is a python version under the `python` branch.  main branch is written in rust now

 ## Instructions